kaushalpowar/Logistic-Regression-on-Iris-data/README.md

 # Logistic-Regression-on-Iris-data
-In this Jupyter notebook I have perdicted Irirs flower's species by using Logistic Regression.
+In this Jupyter notebook I have predicted Irirs flower's species by using Logistic Regression.

 Iris plants dataset
 --------------------